-A limited run of Dymaxion Map T-shirts and hoodies are available for the next two weeks.
-The Dymaxion Map is Buckminster Fuller’s cartographic projection that reveals the Earth as one island and one ocean.
-Unlike the familiar Mercator projection, it minimizes visual distortion of the relative shapes and sizes of the land areas without splitting the continents.
+'Tis the season to show your loved ones you care about them and the future of Spaceship Earth by giving them a limited-run Dymaxion Map T-shirt.
+The Dymaxion Map, also known as the Fuller Projection, depicts the Earth as one island and one ocean.
+Unlike the familiar Mercator Projection, the Fuller Projection minimizes visual distortion of the relative shapes and sizes of the land areas without splitting the continents.